luisfabib/fhircraft/docs/user-guide/fhir-models.md

 !!! important "FHIR versions"

     Fhircraft automatically handles differences between official FHIR releases.
 It uses the appropriate complex types based on the FHIR version specified in the resource's structure definition, ensuring that the constructed model conforms to the correct release.
+The repository system supports versioned structure definitions with semantic versioning.

 #### Via local files (recommended)

 For optimal control and security, it is recommended to manage FHIR structure definitions as local files.
-These files should be loaded into Python and parsed into dictionary objects.
+Fhircraft's repository system provides multiple ways to work with local definitions.

 !!! note "Loading utilities"